-The same holds true for companies that own or lease fleet vehicles.
-Having trusted and vetted service providers is critical in helping you meet your customers’ needs.
-Whether it’s a simple oil change, a complex roadside breakdown or the intricacies of warranty coverage, you need a reliable team to get the job done right, efficiently and at a fair cost.
+Having trusted and vetted maintenance service providers is critical in helping you meet your customers’ needs.
+Whether it’s a simple oil change, a complex roadside breakdown or the intricacies of warranty coverage, as a fleet manager you need a reliable maintenance and repair team to get the job done right, efficiently and at a fair cost.

-But building a trusted network takes time and resources, especially if your fleet operates from multiple facilities or over a wide geographical area.
-Not only do you need to nurture primary go-to or “first string” relationships, but also reliable “second string” back-ups.
+But building a trusted network of ASE-certified technicians takes time and resources, especially if your fleet operates from multiple facilities or over a wide geographical area.
 Partnering with a Fleet Management Company (FMC) is like joining a winning team.
-An FMC helps you develop a network of vetted and actively managed service providers who can help you achieve your fleet goals, control costs and reduce downtime.
+An FMC helps you develop a vehicle maintenance program, schedule preventive maintenance and improve long term vehicle performance.
+With a network of vetted and actively managed service providers, you achieve your fleet goals, control maintenance costs and reduce vehicle downtime.

-Let’s look at the benefits of a managed network: What’s in it for you?
+Let's look at the benefits of a Fleet Maintenance Management program: What's in it for you?